ItsDanik/rfidisk/README.md

 - Find a solution for the known issue with Proton (USB Momentarily Disconnects and Arduino reboots)
 - Explore GameScope support (test game launching and make use of GameScope notification system)
 - Potentially package it as a DeckyLoader plugin?
-- Improve notification
-- Improve handling of field strings.
-Truncate to 21 characters, maybe less for lines 3&4 to save RAM.
 - Arduino: If RAM allows, addition of 32x32 bitmap icons to display on the bottom right of the OLED
   screen: (Steam, Linux Native, Emulator, etc)